Roakz/Llama_Palooza/README.md

 Below i have attached a flow chart diagram which explains the flow of the game.. * research and insert formatt

-5. how will i implement the app and track progress.*
+5. how will i implement the app and track progress(trello).*

+6. Conclusion